sghmk12/alpaca-challenge/README.md

 ## Evaluation Criteria

-Here's the refined criteria with more professionally-worded details:

-Here's the criteria formatted as a markdown table:

 | Category | Details | Weight |
 |----------|---------|--------|
 | Product sense and scoping | - Final product decisions alignment with requirements<br>- Appropriate deprioritization of non-crucial parts | 10% |